NC State Extension Publications

 Skip to Hybrid Selection

-For organic growers seeking to identify appropriate corn hybrids, yield is not the primary consideration.
-These are the key hybrid characteristics for organic corn production:
+For organic growers seeking to identify appropriate corn hybrids, while yield should be considered, it is not the primary consideration.
+The key hybrid characteristics for organic corn production are as follows:

-Rapid early growth is essential to minimize the effects of seedling diseases and insects, increase root volume, and reduce weed infestation.
+Rapid early growth is essential in minimizing the effects of seedling diseases and insects, increasing root volume, and in reducing weed infestation.
 Hybrid seed companies list seed vigor ratings.
-However, few companies provide ratings covering early growth.
+However, there are few that have ratings covering early growth.
 In general, early growth is closely related to hybrid maturity.
-Early to medium maturing hybrids (102-day to 114-day relative maturity) tend to exhibit better early growth than do late hybrids (greater than 115-day relative maturity).
-The best way to select hybrids with rapid early growth for North Carolina is to contact Extension agents, seed company representatives, and other growers who have had experience with different corn hybrids.
+Early-to-medium-maturing hybrids (102- to-114-day relative maturity) tend to exhibit better early growth than do late hybrids (>115-day relative maturity).
+The best way to select hybrids with rapid early growth for North Carolina is to contact extension agents, seed company representatives, and other growers who have had experience with different corn hybrids.

 Standability

 Standability is important because it is a measure of how well the crop will stand under difficult environmental conditions.
-Because pests and diseases can be problems, it is important that an organic hybrid has the traits to avoid lodging under stress.
+Since pests and diseases can be problematic, it is important that an organic hybrid has the ability to avoid lodging under stress.
 Most hybrid seed suppliers provide ratings for standability or stalk or root strength.

 Resistance to common seedling, leaf, and stalk diseases is an important characteristic for hybrids in organic production systems.
-Some hybrids even tolerate insect pests such as european corn borer and southern cornstalk borer.
+There are even some hybrids that tolerate insect pests such as European corn borer and southern cornstalk borer.
+The extensive adoption of Bacillus thuringiensis (Bt) corn by conventional growers has lowered populations of European corn borer and southern cornstalk borer and brought about positive results for organic corn farmers.
+In conventional systems, corn efficiently manages borers and has decreased their populations significantly overall, leading to minimal issues from borers for most organic corn growers.
 Unfortunately, most hybrids do not have resistance to a wide range of diseases or pests.
-Growers should select hybrids that combine good early growth characteristics with good resistance to diseases that are major problems in their area.
-In North Carolina, the major diseases of corn are grey leaf spot and northern and southern leaf blights.
+Growers should select hybrids that combine good early growth characteristics with a good resistance package to diseases that are major problems in their area.
+In North Carolina, the major diseases of corn are gray leaf spot, Northern corn leaf blight, and Southern leaf blight.

 Yield

 Unfortunately, variety testing of corn under organic conditions is sparse.
-Past North Carolina trials can be found on the Organic Commodities portal.
-Given the rapid turnover of hybrids, test results can rapidly fall out of date.
-Growers should conduct their own hybrid comparisons by selecting four to six promising hybrids and evaluating them on their farms with their management practices.
-The best procedure for grower testing of hybrids is the strip test, where each hybrid tested is grown adjacent to a common “tester” hybrid.
+Past North Carolina trials can be found on the NC State Extension Organic Commodities website.
+Given the rapid turnover of hybrids, test results can rapidly become outdated.
+Growers should conduct their own hybrid comparisons by selecting four to six promising hybrids and evaluating them on their farm with their management practices.
+The best procedure for grower testing of hybrids is the strip test where each hybrid tested is grown adjacent to a common "tester" hybrid.
 The strip test, with tester hybrids, permits any yield data collected to be adjusted for soil variability.
 If not using a tester, growers should place the hybrids they are considering beside the hybrid that has performed best for them in the past.
 Growers conducting their own hybrid evaluations must remember to select uniform test fields with minimal soil variability and restrict comparisons to hybrids of the same maturity.

 Planting Date